Skip to main content

 check_rule_fail

-Step 2: Check the feature gate in your application and log an event
+Step 2: Check the feature gate in your code

 statsig.checkGate("aatest_example")